 The Extensions Manager is in charge of fetching, installing, updating, and managing Extensions.

 The Store tab shows the available extensions, with a default filter which excludes the development example extensions.
+Beta versions show a red marker on the card corner.

 Clicking an extension card displays the developer information, default application settings and permissions, a description / basic usage instructions, and a dropdown to select which version of the extension to install (or uninstall):